 More Admissions information.

-Each year, four percent of the seats in the Bachelor of Health and Physical Education program will be reserved for Aboriginal applicants through an Aboriginal admission target.
-Please visit Aboriginal student admission for more information.Money Matters
+Each year, four percent of the seats in the Bachelor of Health and Physical Education program will be reserved for Indigenous applicants through an Indigenous admission target.
+Please visit Indigenous student admission for more information.Money Matters

 Costs are influenced by your circumstances including your program choice, living at home or living in residence.
 Try our budget calculator to get an estimate of your costs.